 - Meeting times and places that suit you

 We can meet you either at our office in Subiaco or, for a small extra fee, at your home or other location convenient to you.
 We also offer phone appointments outside of standard business hours.

 - Fixed pricing structure

-All of our services are a fixed price and include both your initial consultation and final office consultation and signing.
+All of our services are a fixed price.
 There are no extra charges for phone calls, emails or amendments to your documents before they are finalised.
 At your initial consultation we will provide you with the fixed price based on your requirements.

 - Experienced solicitor

 Catherine (Hopkin) Lynch is a fully qualified, experienced and mature solicitor.

 - Streamlined process

 By choosing to focus our legal services on estate planning we can provide efficiency from start to end.

 - Ongoing support and advice